peterbriggs42/pangea/README.md

 #### Tests
 I only had time to write rudimentary unit tests against one class -- ExchangeRateController.
-With further time I'd also like to test the ingest service,
+With further time I'd also like to test the ingest service, which would have a greater test surface if I had implemented the validation and duplicate-handling mentioned in the requirements.

+Integration tests would be good in a production system as well, though I suppose that's not even mentioned in the requirements.